 Use this topic map to guide your study for VMware 5V0-61.22 (VMware Workspace ONE 21.X Advanced Integration Specialist) within the VMware Specialist, Workspace ONE 21.X Advanced Integration path.

-The 5V0-61.22 exam uses a mix of question types designed to assess both theoretical knowledge and practical decision-making skills.
-Questions progress in difficulty and require you to apply concepts to realistic Workspace ONE deployment scenarios.
+The 5V0-61.22 exam uses multiple question types to assess both theoretical knowledge and practical problem-solving ability.
+Questions progress in difficulty and require you to apply concepts to realistic enterprise scenarios.

 Explore other VMware certifications: view all VMware exams.